jaketae/scrape-exchange/README.md

 - "Log in for Exchange pricing" hinders scraping

 Features to Come:
-- Build a GUI that allows users to input and save items in a wish list
 - Inform the user via email whenever a price change occurs for any given item in the wish list
+- Allow users to narrow down their search (*e.g.* prevent airpods cases from showing up)

 ## Usage